perfana/tiny-bank/README.md

 # Tiny Bank

-This is a simple bank application that is used to demonstrate resilience patterns and performance testing.
+This is a simple bank application that is used to demonstrate resilience and performance testing.

 ## Explore Tiny Bank

 To run the Tiny Bank application, execute the `start-test-components.sh` script in the root directory of this project.

 The script will start the following components: